-Most recently, Ted designed sketches/wireframes and hi-fidelity mockups, along with functional prototypes for a complex claims processing system for the Health Care industry.
+He also recently designed sketches/wireframes and developed hi-fidelity mockups, along with functional prototypes for a complex claims processing system for the Health Care industry.
 He worked with Product Owners, Project Managers, Architects, Business Analysts, and Developers to solve complex user-experience and user-interface problems in a fast-paced agile environment.

 Personally, Ted enjoys learning about a variety of topics, including: Christianity, drums, nutrition, politics, parenting, photography, and more.
 Ted also enjoys tweeting about design and UX along with his current whereabouts, eating Taco Bell, drinking Dr. Pepper and Mountain Dew, listening to music, staying up-to-date on web design/trends, spending time with family and friends, mountain biking, meeting new people, designing in general, and much more...